Elyse DOMAIN IN A BOX

 Click Next.
 Set the password to your lab password.
 Uncheck “User must change password at next logon” and check “Password never expires” (for lab convenience).
 Click Next, then Finish.First name JaneLast name SmithUser logon name jsmith - Repeat to create a second test user:

-First name JohnLast name DoeUser logon name jdoe - Add both users to the
+First name JohnLast name DoeUser logon name jdoe - CRITICAL: Add both users to the

-Elyse_Userssecurity group:- In the right panel of ADUC, double-click the Elyse_Users group to open its properties.
+Elyse_Userssecurity group.
+This step is required for users to access the application and log in to the workstation:- In the right panel of ADUC (still in the Elyse OU), scroll down and double-click the Elyse_Users group to open its properties.

 - Click the Members tab.